 6. Beware if Password Instructions, Special Instructions, or Exe Files Are Included

-If you see a file in the movie/music torrent that says 'password', 'special instructions', 'codec instructions', 'unrar instructions, 'important read me first', 'download instructions here', then the torrent is quite likely a scam fake.
+If you see a file in the movie/music torrent that says 'password', 'special instructions', 'codec instructions', 'unrar instructions, 'important read me first', 'download instructions here', then the torrent could be a scam fake.
 The instigator is likely looking redirect you to a shady website to download a dubious movie player as a precondition to opening the movie file.
-Furthermore, if there is an exe executable file included, then avoid that download!
-For movies and music are a big red flag, as there is no need for an executable file to be present, nor should there be any passwords or any special download instructions are likely a sign that you should move on and find a better torrent download elsewhere.
+Furthermore, if there is an exe executable file included, then definitely avoid that torrent download!
+Executable files for movies and music are a big red flag, as there is no need for an executable file to be present.
+Exe files and any passwords or special download instructions are likely a sign that you should move on and find a better torrent download elsewhere.

 7. Distrust .RAR, .TAR, .ACE Files

 Yes, there are legit uploaders who use .rar archives to share files.
 But for movies and music, the majority of rar and archive files are fake.
 Abusers use the rar format to conceal trojans and codec scam files.
 Video is already compressed, so there is no need to compress further.